2004 NRL Grand Final

 The 2004 NRL Grand Final was the conclusive and premiership-deciding game of the 2004 NRL season.
 It was contested by the Sydney Roosters, who had finished the regular season in 1st place, and the Canterbury-Bankstown Bulldogs, who had finished the regular season in 2nd place.
 After both sides eliminated the rest of 2004's top eight teams over the finals series, they faced each other in a grand final for the first time since the 1980 NSWRFL season's decider.

 Background

-For the second consecutive year, the NRL grand final featured two Sydney-based teams.
+The 2004 NRL season (also known as the 2004 Telstra Premiership due to sponsorship from Telstra) was the 97th season of professional rugby league football in Australia, and the seventh run by the National Rugby League.
+15 clubs competed during the regular season before the top 8 finishing teams contested the finals series.
+For the 2nd consecutive year, the NRL grand final featured two Sydney-based teams with the Canterbury-Bankstown Bulldogs facing the Sydney Roosters.

 Sydney Roosters

-The Sydney Roosters finished the 2004 regular season in 1st place, taking out the minor premiership.
+The 2004 Sydney Roosters season was the 97th in the club's history.
+They finished the 2004 regular season in 1st place, taking out the minor premiership.
 They subsequently won their two finals matches against the Canberra Raiders 38–12 and then the North Queensland Cowboys 19–16 to make their third consecutive grand final and their fourth in five seasons.

 Canterbury-Bankstown Bulldogs

-The Canterbury-Bankstown Bulldogs (that season known as just the Bulldogs) finished the 2004 regular season 2nd (out of 15).
-They lost their first match of the finals series against the North Queensland Cowboys 22–30 but won their next two against the Melbourne Storm 43–18 and the Penrith Panthers 30–14 to reach their first grand final since 1998.
+The 2004 Bulldogs RLFC season was the 70th season in the club's history.
+Coached by Steve Folkes and captained by Steve Price, they finished the regular season 2nd (out of 15).
+The Bulldogs' goal-kicker Hazem El Masri was the competition's top point scorer.
+They lost their first match of the finals series against the North Queensland Cowboys 22–30 but won their next two against the Melbourne Storm 43–18 and the Penrith Panthers 30–14 to reach their first grand final since the 1998 NRL Grand Final.